 The James Ford Lectures in British History

 The Ford Lectures in British History were founded by a bequest from James Ford, and inaugurated by S.R.Gardiner in 1896-7.
-Since then, an annual series has been delivered over six weeks in the Hilary term and they have long been established as the most prestigious series in Oxford and an important annual event in the History Faculty calendar.
+Since then, an annual series has been delivered over six weeks in Hilary term.
+They have long been established as the most prestigious series in Oxford and an important annual event in the History Faculty calendar.

 Past Lecture Posters (2007-present)